-From the Division of Continuing Education (DCE) to the McMinnville and Portland campuses:
+From the Online and Continuing Education (OCE) Program to the McMinnville and Portland campuses:

-A student wishing to transfer from the DCE program to either the McMinnville or Portland campus must:
+A student wishing to transfer from the OCE program to either the McMinnville or Portland campus must:

 - 1. Complete the Linfield College Intercampus Transfer form. - 2.
 Meet the priority deadline of April 1 for fall semester transfer and November 1 for spring semester transfer.
-For the nursing program, the deadline is February 1 for the summer and fall cohorts, August 1 for the spring cohort. - Submit transcripts from all other colleges and universities attended. - Submit an essay as part of the application.
+For the nursing program, the deadline is February 1 for the summer and fall cohorts, August 1 for the spring cohort. - 3.
+Submit transcripts from all other colleges and universities attended. - Submit an essay as part of the application.
 (Essay topics and requirements are available from the McMinnville and Portland admission offices.)

-To be considered an intercampus transfer to the McMinnville and Portland campuses, students must be enrolled with satisfactory academic progress as a Linfield DCE student for at least one semester and with twelve (12) Linfield credits completed (30 credits for intercampus transfer to Nursing).
+To be considered an intercampus transfer to the McMinnville and Portland campuses, students must be enrolled with satisfactory academic progress as a Linfield OCE student for at least one semester and with twelve (12) Linfield credits completed (30 credits for intercampus transfer to Nursing).